What Affects Mortgage Rates?

 External Factors That Affect Mortgage Rates

 The broader economic environment sets baseline mortgage rates.
-So, what are the factors driving mortgage rates that are out of your control?
-These factors create the foundation upon which individual rates are determined:
+Here are some of the external factors that influence how mortgage interest rates are determined:

 - Economic growth: The economy’s overall health directly impacts mortgage rates through GDP growth and employment levels.
 When the economy is growing strongly, rates tend to rise as more people seek loans and have higher incomes.
 This increased demand for mortgages typically drives rates higher.